DIGITAL TRANSFORMATION: Its Impact on the Workforce

 A revolution disrupts the way we all do things.
 A revolution pushes all to step up the value chain.
 Skill.
 Reskill.
 Upskill our workforce.
 Tholons provide us with some insights how.
 But it all boils down to leaving behind our notion that traditional classroom lectures are enough.

 Most experts say – Collaboration is the key.
-In their latest research on how countries can survive the advent of artificial intelligence or AI causing huge displacement of workers but creating new jobs requiring advanced digital skills – Mackinsey reinforced the need for collaboration.
+In their latest research on how countries can survive the advent of artificial intelligence causing huge displacement of workers but creating new jobs requiring advanced digital skills – Mckinsey reinforced the need for collaboration.
 I like this model because it very realistic in identifying the stakeholders.

 We are in the midst of a revolution filled with so much opportunity despite of all the many challenges.